sitespeedio/coach/README.md

 ### Docker

-To build a docker image from source you will need to run a few commands
+To build a docker image from source you will need to run the following command

 ```bash
 docker build -t my-custom-coach .